ASSISTANCE DOGS NI QUIZ NIGHT

 Evolution

-We provide Autism Assistance Dogs and Disability Assistance Dogs FREE.
+We provide Autism Assistance Dogs and Disability Assistance Dogs FREE to individuals.
 However once a dog has passed their Public Access Certification Test the recipients are responsible for the up-keep of the dog.
 However Assistance Dogs NI will continue to own the dog.

 • Am I financially able to take on the cost of caring for an Assistance Dog for 10 - 15 years?